 14. Night Snake

-The Night Snake is a small snake, measuring between 12-26 inches long with a light brown, beige, or light grey body.
+The Night Snake is a small snake, measuring between 12 and 26 inches long with a light brown, beige, or light grey body.
 There are brown or darker grey blotches running along the snake’s back, with smaller dark dots marking both sides of its body.
 Night snakes are slightly venomous, but they are not dangerous to humans.
 These snakes are secretive, and like their name, are only active at night.
 Night snakes live in North America, from Mexico through the western United States and up through Canada’s British Columbia.
 These snakes are docile but are often mistaken for young rattlesnakes.
 They mostly eat lizards, salamanders, blind snakes, frogs, juvenile rattlesnakes, and large insects.

 13. Spotted Brown Snake